 Personal loans are a popular payment option, but how much do you really know about the borrowing process, and how can you be sure that you’re getting the best deal?

-The world of personal lending can be overwhelming with so many different options available.
-That’s why we have put together the ultimate guide to personal loans, to try make the lending process simpler, and to make sure that you’re completely in the know before you sign on the dotted line.
+The world of personal lending can be overwhelming with so many different options available, making it challenging to choose the right one for you.
+Here at Hitachi Personal Finance, we’ve put together an ultimate guide to personal loans, to try make the lending process simpler, and get you completely in the know before you sign on the dotted line.

 What is a personal loan?

-A personal loan is money borrowed from a lender - usually a bank, finance company or credit union - that is repaid monthly.
-Many agreements include a fixed term and rate of interest, so you know exactly how much the total amount payable is with no nasty surprises.
+A personal loan is money borrowed from a lender that is repaid monthly with a fixed term and rate of interest, so you know exactly how much the total amount payable is with no nasty surprises.

 What’s the difference between secured and unsecured personal finance?